 Playing in the leaves!

 Grab a few rakes, don’t forget one that your toddler can use as well… and start raking those leaves.
-While you clean up your yard, your 3 year old is benefiting from this is so many ways:
+While you and your little clean up the yard, your 2 year old is benefiting from this is so many ways:

-- She’s watching and mimicking you maintain a yard
+- They’re watching and mimicking you maintain a yard

 - Full body strengthening by using the rake